-- Whether they use their own tools and equipment or whether those are provided by an employer
+- Whether they use their own tools and equipment or an employer's

-- Not covered at work: Even if you do qualify for WorkCover, there are other issues to take into account.
-You may have to wait to receive benefit payments under the scheme, while you only receive cover if the injury occurs at work—not on your way to or from work.
+- Not covered at work.
+Even if you do qualify for WorkCover, you may have to wait to receive benefit payments under the scheme.
 Benefits may even be withheld while your level of disability is assessed.

-- Changing legislation: In addition, WorkCover is always subjected to legislative change from state or territory governments, which can muddy the waters even further.
+- Changing legislation.
+WorkCover is always subjected to legislative change from state or territory governments, which can muddy the waters even further.
 For example, in July 2012 the NSW state government announced changes to WorkCover legislation which capped medical benefit assistance to injured workers.